rmeliana/FabAcademy/docs/Principles and Practices.md

 ##Assignment

-* plan and sketch a potential final project
+* Plan and sketch a potential final project

 During this week I worked on defining my final project and started to create the documentation.
 The project idea came from the task of water and put my plants under sunlight.
 I love to take care